Sarah Jones (field hockey)

 Sarah Louise Jones (born 25 June 1990) is a Welsh international field hockey player who plays as a midfielder or forward for Wales and Great Britain.

-She plays club hockey in the Women's England Hockey League Premier Division for Holcombe.
+She plays club hockey in the Women's England Hockey League Premier Division for Wimbledon Hockey Club.

-Jones has also played for Reading and Cardiff Athletic Hockey Club.
+Jones has also played for Holcombe, Reading and Cardiff Athletic Hockey Club.

-She represented Wales at the 2014 Commonwealth Games and 2018 Commonwealth Games.
+She represented Wales at the 2014 Commonwealth Games, 2018 Commonwealth Games and 2022 Commonwealth Games.

-Jones made her international debut for Great Britain on 17 November 2018 v China.
-She is openly gay.
+Jones made her international debut for Wales in 2011 and for Great Britain on 17 November 2018 v China.